top of page

 4. How Can You Repeat Posts Without Getting Repetitive?

-There’s no set rule for social media content repetition but there are a few ways you can keep your feed from getting repetitive or looking spammy.
+There’s no one-size-fits-all rule for social media content repetition, but there are effective ways to prevent your feed from looking repetitive or spammy.

-A category-based system of scheduling is a great way to balance your social feeds.
-You can develop such a system by categorizing your posts into different types of content or core topics.
+A category-based scheduling system can help maintain balance in your social feeds.
+You can organize posts by categorizing them into different content types or core topics.

 Examples of common categories: